forreya/bank-tech-test/README.md

 # Bank Tech Test

-This is a solution for the Bank tech test.
+This is my solution for a Bank tech test by [@makersacademy](https://github.com/makersacademy).
 It provides a Ruby implementation that allows for deposits, withdrawals and printing of an account statement.

 ## Getting Started
 1. Clone the repository.
-2. Run bundle install to install the required dependencies.
+2. Run `bundle install` to install the required dependencies.

 ## Usage
 The application can be run in a REPL environment like `IRB`.
 Here's an example of how to use it: